DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 MAKE SURE THIS BOX IS CHECKED - If you want WiFi, this box **must** be checked.
 If you don't want WiFi, you can leave it checked anyway so that if you add WiFi later, you won't have to upload the sketch again.
 The WiFi check only takes a few seconds, after which it will report no WiFi was found and start the Command Station.
 If you aren't using WiFi and want to save a few seconds of boot time, you can uncheck the box.
 If you need extra memory on the Arduino and aren't going to use WiFi, unchecking the box will free about 10kb of progmem and about 2kb of RAM.

 If you have installed a WiFi board, |EX-CS| will scan all the serial ports on your Mega and find it.
-If you wish to use Access Point Mode (aka AP Mode), this will set up the CS to be its own network router.
+If you wish to use Access Point Mode (aka AP Mode), this will set up the Command Station to be its own network router.
 To use it, you connect your phone or other WiFi device to this network instead of your home network.
 You will see a new network when you use the connect option on your phone that looks like "DCC-EX-xxxxxx", where the "xxxxxx" are the last 6 characters of the MAC address of your WiFi board.
 Simply connect to that network and you have a direct connection to your CS.

 If you wish to connect to your home network instead (connect to your router using "Station Mode"), then check this box.
 You will then need to enter your credentials to login to your network just like you would from any of your other WiFi devices: